netbirdio/docs/docs/reference/netbird-commands.md

 :::info
 On Windows, you may need to run the command from an elevated terminal session.
 :::
-In case you need to use a setup key, simple use the flag `--setup-key`:
+In case you need to use a setup key, use the `--setup-key` flag :
 ```shell
 netbird up --setup-key AAAA-BBB-CCC-DDDDDD
 ```